ruby-mutiny/mutiny/README.md

       * Rack (ruled out as it uses Bacon rather than RSpec)
       * ActiveSupport and other Rails subgems (ruled out as it uses minitest rather than RSpec)

+  * Experiments
+      * Compare incremental and non-incremental mutator (seeding of faults) to determine typical magnitude of change over a project.
+What kind of granularity do we need to make a significant difference (file < method < ast nodes)?
+      * Compare incremental and non-incremental analyser to determine typical impact of change on mutation testing.
+Analyser will first need to be enhanced with an incremental model that determines which of a set of existing mutants need to be reevaluated.

-  * Investigate the time savings of using incremental mode over the course of the project's history
+  * Overall aim: investigate the time savings of using incremental mode over the course of the project's history
       * Measurements
           * Could compare time taken for mutation testing each commit.
           * Alternatively, could compare the number of mutants that need to be re-evaluated.
 This would allow experimentation to proceed without actually executing any tests; just creating mutants and marking those which need to be re-evaluated.
 The incremental mode should count any new mutants, mark any mutants from the previous round that need to be re-evaluated, (and mark any mutants from the previous round that need to be deleted?).